thiagofuruchima/enem_ds/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Credits to Dados Abertos INEP for the data.
+This is a student's notebook, therefore the [MIT Licence](LICENSE).